ShadeAlsha/I-Con/README.md

 tensorboard --logdir .
 ```

 Then visit [https://localhost:6006](https://localhost:6006) and click on hparams to browse results.
-We report "advanced" speech metrics and "basic" sound metrics in our paper.

 ## Train a Model